 Key Stage 4

-What will I learn?
+What will students learn?

 Year 10 work is based around these business concepts:

-Enterprise and entrepreneurship
+- Enterprise and entrepreneurship

-Spotting a business opportunity
+- Spotting a business opportunity

-Putting a business idea into practice
+- Putting a business idea into practice

-Making the business effective
+- Making the business effective

-Understanding external influences on business
+- Understanding external influences on business

 In Year 11 we will gradually study how businesses grow, the key functions or departments in a business, then look into the influences from the world that surrounds them.

-Growing the business
+- Growing the business

-Making marketing decisions
+- Making marketing decisions

-Making operational decisions
+- Making operational decisions

-Making financial decisions
+- Making financial decisions

-Making human resource decision
+- Making human resource decision

-How will I be assessed?
+How will students be assessed?